neajul/New-Dependencies/Feedback/Jan 4 Feedback Tina.md

   - **I think I just need to dare to be more explaining, say what I actually mean.** For example a sentence here like: "there are different ideas of freedom, and the disaster of the MS Satoshi demonstrates the limitations of the individualist approach.
 As the scholar Flavia Dzodan put it, projects like seasteading always have to face the question of who is going to do all the cleaning in the end."
   - Maybe Francis Tseng could be a reference here?
 Urbit, another ocean.
 Is it a closed internet?
 A fenced of ocean like Truman Show?

-- In back to the land part the part where i say the gap between the two collapse, the inequalities of one apply to the other need expansion
+- In back to the land part the part where i say the gap between the two collapse, the inequalities of one apply to the other needs expansion
+  - **is that the moment i describe the internet being augmented?
+I think it would be good to say again there that it evaporated into the cloud, always there, especially in Amsterdam**
 - in the occupying the land part when i talk about embedding yourself in the context, naming the squat after an address, it would be good to give examples.
 - in the afterword, tina asks if i will add more to the AoA thing of unscripted strategies etc. i think i already did, but should examine this again
 - tina also has some notes for the list of reasons to refuse list